NeuroLaunch/MATLAB_MotorTracking/README.md

 ## Overview of software

 The GUI was written in MATLAB, with support from the _data acquisition toolbox_.
 It provides an interface for the test subject as well as the person running the experiment (i.e. the "controller").
+Besides the DAQ toolbox, the computer should also have a supported audio card and microphone placed in front of the test subject.
+It is also recommended that the test subject has his/her own mouse, separate from the controller's.

 ### The Control Window